lucasdaolio/blender-notes/README.md

 # blender-notes

-Personal notes related to Blender 3D  in general and workflow
+Personal notes related to Blender 3D in general and workflow containing information extract from many resources.